 Key audit matters How our audit addressed the key audit matters Valuation of biological assets We obtained the biological assets' valuation prepared by management.
 The valuation is based on a discounted cash flow model.
 Refer to Note 2.24 for accounting policies and Note 3(i) and Note 17 to the financial statements.
 We have checked the mathematical accuracy of the valuation model prepared by management.
-As at 31 December 2024, the Group has biological assets balance of RM571,763,000. '' ' Biological assets of the Group comprise breeders, commercial layers, broilers and hatching eggs.
-In determining the fair value of the biological assets, the Group uses discounted cash flow model.
+As at 31 December 2024, the Group has biological assets balance of RM571,763,000.
+We involved our valuation experts to evaluate the appropriateness of the methodology and key assumptions, including the discount rate used by management in the valuation of the biological assets.
+Biological assets of the Group comprise breeders, commercial layers, broilers and hatching eggs.
+In determining the fair value of We corroborated the expected number of day-old-chick, table eggs and feed consumption rate to historical data and the manufacturer's guidebook of the particular breed of poultry. the biological assets, the Group uses discounted cash flow model.
 Significant judgement is required to be made by Directors and management to estimate the key assumptions.
 In respect of the projected selling prices and feed costs, we performed back-testing by comparing the projected prices against historical prices and/or latest available prices and cost and checked the reasonableness of adjustments made for abnormal market movements.
 These judgements impact the fair value of biological assets recognised.
 We assessed the appropriateness of the range used to test the sensitivity analysis performed by management as disclosed in Note 17 to the financial statements.
 We focused on this area as key judgements are made to estimate the expected selling price of day-old- We reviewed the adequacy of the disclosures in the financial statements. chick, table eggs and broilers as well as feed costs used for the discounted cash flow model.
 Based on the above procedures performed, we do not find material exceptions to the Directors and management's assessment on the valuation of biological assets as at 31 December 2024.